This article has been updated from a previous version.

-If you're in the market to buy a car, one of the questions that’s probably top of mind is: how much will my car insurance be?
+If you're looking to buy a car, one of the concerns that’s probably top of mind is how much you’ll have to pay for car insurance.

 While it’s impossible to pin down an exact number without speaking to a broker or insurance agent, there are ways to gauge the cost of car insurance before buying a vehicle.